aya-prover/aya-prover-docs/aya/guide/anqur-story.aya.md

 | suc m, n => suc (m + n)
 ```

+And then you prove that `a + 0 = a` and `a + suc b = suc (a + b)`.
-It is tempting to have `| n, 0 => n` as a computation rule as well.
+It is tempting to have `| n, 0 => n` as a computation rule as well,
+but this is incompatible with the usual semantics of pattern matching,
+which is compiled to elimination principles during type checking.
-In fact, you _can_ do that in Aya.
+However, you _can_ do that in Aya.
 You may also add the other lemma as well.

 ```aya
 def overlap infix + Nat Nat : Nat